antunesluis/modular-landing-pages/README.md

 1. Configure the data models and components in the Strapi admin panel.
 2. Add content to the landing pages using the CMS interface.
-3. Access the frontend to view the dynamically generated landing pages.
+3. Access the frontend to view the dynamically generated landing pages

 ## Tech Stack